What are student elections?

 On a normal year we usually run an in-person residential for the new Full-Time and Part-Time Officer team to plan for the year ahead.
-This year unfortunately it will be an online event and we will provide short online training with opportunities across Thursday 12th and Friday 13th to set you up for your new position.
+This year unfortunately it will be an online event and we will provide short online training with opportunities to set you up for your new position.
 You will then be asked to complete a short online workbook to demonstrate that you understand both the limits and responsibilities of being a Part-Time Officer.
 This will be an opportunity for everyone to network, upskill and plan for the year ahead.

 Monthly meet ups: